-The outcome was quite good - if you pimp it up with some cinnamon and a seasonal fruit, it's quite a nice breakfast.
+The outcome was quite good – if you pimp it up with some cinnamon and seasonal fruit, it’s quite an excellent breakfast.
 Persimmon is doing a great job in the porridge.
-And as it's quite a sweet fruit, you do not need extra sugar.
+And as it’s quite a sweet fruit, you do not need extra sugar.

 I used spelt flakes and roasted them before I cooked them in a mixture of milk and water.
-I really love the smell of roasted spelt flakes, it reminds me of my childhood when we used to roast oatmeal and called it "Sandsturm" -> we ate it just like this with some sugar, crazy girls me and my 2 sisters 😍
+I love the smell of roasted spelt flakes, it reminds me of my childhood when we used to roast oatmeal and called it “Sandsturm” -> we ate it just like this with some sugar, crazy girls my two sisters and me ?

-- 0.5 tsp cinnamon (use 1 tsp if you really like cinnamon)
+- 0.5 tsp cinnamon use one tsp if you really like cinnamon

 - a pinch of salt

 - 1 persimmon